ngs-docs/2021-august-remote-computing/_main.utf8.md

 ## Setting up your project

-**QUESTION** Imagine you are at the end of a bioinformatics project, about to write up the manuscript.
+**QUESTION** Imagine you are at the end of a project, about to write up the manuscript.
 Looking back over carrying out your experiment(s), what were the top 3-5 most useful things to getting to the point of writing up?
+And how can you communicate those to future you (and others)?

 ### Things to think about